briansmith/ring/BUILDING.md

 (The benchmarks for the *ring* API are in the [crypto-bench](https://github.com/briansmith/crypto-bench) project.)

+The `native_rust` feature attempts to use pure Rust code for algorithm implementations.
+This work is currently incomplete, and therefore some features do not yet have native Rust implementations, in which case *ring* will fallback to using the assembly version.

 The `slow_tests` feature runs additional tests that are too slow to run during a normal edit-compile-test cycle.